AndreaCarzeri/business-card/README.md

 3. Install dependencies: `npm install`

 ## Usage
-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
-2. Open your web browser and go to `http://localhost:3000`
+2. Open your web browser and go to `http://localhost:5173/business-card/`
 3. View my business card and explore the code to see how it was built.

 ## Contributing